ankitmathanker/ankitmathanker/README.md

 ---

 ## 🎓 Summary
 I am a Ph.D.
-Candidate in Chemical Engineering with research experience in atomistic modeling and machine learning for heterogeneous catalysis, and biomass conversion technologies.
-Specialized in electrocatalytic hydrogenation and hydrothermal liquefaction processes.
+Candidate in Chemical Engineering in the Department of Chemical Engineering in the University of Michigan.
+During my Ph.D.
+I have learned to study various heterogeneous catalysis systems on atomistic level using tools like density functional theory, molecular dyanmics, and machine learning.
+During my masters I also learned to use autoclave reactor for liquefaction and further product characeterization for biofuels and bitumen upgrading.

 ---